Whitey Herzog: Player development

 After his playing career ended, Herzog rejoined the Athletics for two seasons, as a scout in 1964 and a coach in 1965.

-The next seven years were spent with the New York Mets, the first, in 1966, as the third-base coach for manager Wes Westrum.
+His next seven years were spent with the New York Mets, the first, in 1966, as the third-base coach for manager Wes Westrum.
 Beginning in 1967 Herzog then made his mark with the club during his six-year tenure as its director of player development.
-On his watch, the Mets produced young talent that either appeared on one or both of its 1969 and 1973 World Series teams in or were dealt and had successful major league careers elsewhere.
-Among it was Gary Gentry, Wayne Garrett, Jon Matlack, John Milner, Amos Otis and Ken Singleton.
+On his watch, the Mets produced young talent that either appeared on one or both of its 1969 and 1973 World Series teams or were dealt and had successful major league careers elsewhere.
+Among this crop of players was Gary Gentry, Wayne Garrett, Jon Matlack, John Milner, Amos Otis, and Ken Singleton.
 Herzog was a candidate to become the Mets' manager after the death of Gil Hodges prior to the 1972 season, but was passed over in favor of first-base coach Yogi Berra, a future Yankee Hall of Fame catcher and brief ex-Met player, by chairman of the board M. Donald Grant.
 He had been ordered to not attend Hodges' funeral by Grant's associates to avoid speculation.

-Berra went on to take the team to within one game of the World Series championship in 1973.

-As manager

-Texas
+Managerial career

+Rangers and Angels

 Perceiving Grant's actions as a snub, Herzog left the Mets to accept the first managerial assignment of his career.
-On November 2, 1972, he signed a two-year contract to lead the Texas Rangers, the only MLB team have 100 losses in 1972.
-Hired based on recommendations from general manager Joe Burke to owner Bob Short, he’d been given the understanding that he was to help develop the team's young prospects.
+On November 2, 1972, he signed a two-year contract to lead the Texas Rangers, the only major league team to have 100 losses in 1972.
+Hired based on recommendations from general manager Joe Burke to owner Bob Short, he'd been given the understanding that he was to help develop the team's young prospects.
 He immediately abandoned the platoon system used heavily by his predecessor Ted Williams.

-His debut at the helm was a 3–1 Rangers loss to the Chicago White Sox at Arlington Stadium on April 7, 1973.
-His first victory was a 4–0 decision over the Kansas City Royals five nights later on April 12 at Royals Stadium.
+Herzog debuted with a 3–1 Rangers loss to the Chicago White Sox at Arlington Stadium on April 7, 1973.
+His first victory was a 4–0 triumph over the Kansas City Royals five nights later on April 12 at Royals Stadium.

 He never got the chance to finish the 1973 season.
-With the team mired deeply at 47-91, he was fired on September 7, three days after a home field 14–0 defeat at Comiskey Park Coach Del Wilber replaced him for one game, followed by Hall of Fame bound Billy Martin, who had been fired by the Detroit Tigers on August 30.
+With the team at 47–91, he was fired on September 7, three days after a home field 14–0 defeat at Comiskey Park.
+Coach Del Wilber replaced him for one game, followed by Billy Martin, who had been fired by the Detroit Tigers on August 30.
 Short defended the change by telling reporters, "If my mother were managing the Rangers and I had the opportunity to hire Billy Martin, I'd fire my mother."